-- 8-5.
+8-5.
 When a man is called to labor as a teaching elder, it belongs to his order, in addition to those functions he shares with all other elders, to feed the flock by reading, expounding and preaching the Word of God and to administer the Sacraments.
 As he is sent to declare the will of God to sinners, and to beseech them to be reconciled to God through Christ, he is termed ambassador.
 As he bears glad tidings of salvation to the ignorant and perishing, he is termed evangelist.
 As he stands to proclaim the Gospel, he is termed preacher.
-As he dispenses the manifold grace of God, and the ordinances instituted by Christ, he is termed steward of the mysteries of God. - 8-6.
+As he dispenses the manifold grace of God, and the ordinances instituted by Christ, he is termed steward of the mysteries of God.

+8-6.
 When a teaching elder is appointed to the work of an evangelist in foreign countries or where there are no other PCA churches within a reasonable distance, he is commissioned for a renewable term of twelve months to preach the Word, to administer the Sacraments, to receive and dismiss members of mission churches, and to train potential officers.
-By separate actions the Presbytery may in extraordinary situations commission him to examine, ordain and install ruling elders and deacons and organize churches. - 8-7.
+By separate actions the Presbytery may in extraordinary situations commission him to examine, ordain and install ruling elders and deacons and organize churches.

+8-7.
 A Presbytery may, at its discretion, approve the call of a teaching elder to work with an organization outside the jurisdiction of the Presbyterian Church in America, provided that he be engaged in preaching and teaching the Word, that the Presbytery be assured he will have full freedom to maintain and teach the doctrine of our Church, and that he report at least annually on his work.
 As far as possible, such a teaching elder shall be a member of the Presbytery within whose bounds he labors.
+(See BCO 20-1.)

+8-8.
+A Presbytery may, at its discretion, approve the call of a teaching elder to work as a Chaplain whether military or civilian, with an organization outside the jurisdiction of the Presbyterian Church in America, provided that he be engaged in preaching and teaching the Word, that the Presbytery be assured he will have full freedom to maintain and teach the doctrine of our Church, and that he reports at least annually on his work.
+The Chaplain may be appointed to the work of an evangelist when serving as a Chaplain.
+Teaching elders ministering as paid or volunteer chaplains are strongly encouraged to seek and obtain their Ecclesiastical Endorsement from the endorsing agency authorized by the General Assembly for such purpose.

-(See BCO 20-1.) - 8-8.
-As there were in the Church under the law, elders of the people for the government thereof, so in the Gospel Church, Christ has furnished others besides ministers of the Word with gifts and commission to govern when called thereunto, who are called ruling elders. - 8-9.
+8-9.
+As there were in the Church under the law, elders of the people for the origovernment thereof, so in the Gospel Church, Christ has furnished others besides ministers of the Word with gifts and commission to govern when called thereunto, who are called ruling elders.

+8-10.
 Elders being of one class of office, ruling elders possess the same authority and eligibility to office in the courts of the Church as teaching elders.
 They should, moreover, cultivate zealously their own aptness to teach the Bible and should improve every opportunity of doing so.